ValveSoftware/source-sdk-2013/.github/CONTRIBUTING.md

 and on both Debug and Release configurations.

 If these workflows fail, don't freak out!
 Accidents can happen frequently due to compiler syntax differences and conflicts from other contributions.
-You can look at a failed workflow's log by clicking "Details", which will include the build's output.
+You can look at a failed workflow's log by clicking "Details", which will include the build's output in the "Build" step(s).
 Any errors must be resolved by you and/or by code reviewers before a pull request can be merged.

 If your contribution is accepted, you may be listed in Mapbase's credits and the README's external content list:
 	https://github.com/mapbase-source/source-sdk-2013/wiki/Mapbase-Credits#Contributors